robin-mckenna/flex-bem/readme.md

 ##### HTML

-- Modifier is an extra class anme which you add to a block / element
+- Modifier is an extra class nanme which you add to a block / element
-- Keep the orginal class
+- Keep the original class

 ```
 <div class="block block--mod">...</div>